Updated: July 31, 2023

-Just by this meaning, you know that self-mastery is a “big word”… and indeed it is.
+What is self-mastery?
+The dictionary defines it as having conscious control of one’s behavior or having self-command.
+Just by this meaning, you know that self-mastery is a big word, and indeed it is.

 Because I believe it’s one of the things that can help a person succeed, not just financially, but in all other aspects of life.

-When I first encountered the word self-mastery, the image that immediately popped into my head was Mr. Miyagi, the martial arts guru played by actor Pat Morita in the movie, The Karate Kid.
+When I first encountered the word self-mastery, the image that immediately popped into my head was Mr. Miyagi.
+He is the martial arts guru played by actor Pat Morita in the movie, The Karate Kid.

-I believe his character best exemplifies self-mastery – a person with calm presence, steadfast focus, and admirable discipline and self-control.
+I believe his character best exemplifies self-mastery.
+Mr. Miyagi is a person with a calm presence, steadfast focus, and admirable discipline and self-control.

-“Courage, hard work, self-mastery, and intelligent effort are all essential to successful life.” –Theodore Roosevelt, former US president
+“Courage, hard work, self-mastery, and intelligent effort are all essential to a successful life.” –Theodore Roosevelt.

 A person with self-mastery is someone who is in control of his emotions and actions, no matter what the situation is around him.
-He lives with a purpose, and is disciplined enough to work towards his goal with focus, determination and honor.
+He lives with a purpose and is disciplined enough to work towards his goals with focus, determination, and honor.

-When you get stuck in unexpected traffic for several hours, do you irritably blame the government for not having better transportation systems in the country?
+How do you know if you have self-mastery or not?
+Well, when you’re given the wrong order in a restaurant, do you berate the server for the mistake?
+If you’re stuck in unexpected traffic for several hours, do you irritably blame the government for not having better transportation systems in the country?

-We are humans, and it’s but natural to feel pain, disappointment and sadness.
+We are humans, and it’s natural to feel pain, disappointment, and sadness.
 However, one should not stay weak and linger on these negative emotions.

 Always have the strength to see opportunity in every failure – remember that there is always a silver lining.

-The government, the economy, your boss, your colleagues, your parents, your siblings, your friends – stop blaming them for your misfortunes.
-There are people who have lived through worse circumstances but still managed to succeed in life.
+The government, the economy, your boss, your colleagues, your parents, your siblings, your friends – you don’t have control over these, so constantly blaming them for your misfortunes is futile.

-Furthermore, stop blaming yourself for your misfortunes.
-Needless worry, incessant blame and self-pity never solved anything – they are but chains that are holding you back from reaching your true potential.
+Furthermore, stop blaming yourself for the bad things that happened to you.
+People make mistakes, and what’s enough is to recognize them, learn from them, and move on.
+Needless worry, incessant blame, and self-pity never solve anything – they are but chains that are holding you back from reaching your true potential.